Master of Education in Reading

 Phase Two is a Tool Collecting phase (12 semester hours) where candidates gather tools needed to transition from the reading specialist role to the literacy coaching role.
 During this phase, they complete EDTL 6240 (field-based practicum), EDTL 6270 (technology), EDTL 6440 (literacy research), and EDFI 6410 (statistics).
-EDTL 6240 is a field-based practicum requiring candidates to administer and interpret formal and informal assessments, shadow a Title I teacher or literacy coach or curriculum coordinator, etc., and engage in other reading professional activities in the assigned school or current teaching setting.
-Candidates will work with individuals, small groups, whole classes, etc. For full-time students, these courses would be taken in a block during fall semester.
-For part-time students, the technology and research classes are offered fall and summer.
-For EDTL 6240 and EDTL 6440, these classes are available only in the fall semester.
 All classes are available online.

 Phase III: Engagement as a Reading Specialist and Literacy Coach

 Phase Three is the Literacy Coaching phase.
-Candidates complete EDTL 6100 (methods and materials), 6290 (coaching practicum), 6400 (advanced language arts), 6290 (coaching practicum).
+Candidates complete EDTL 6100 (methods and materials), 6400 (advanced language arts), 6290 (coaching practicum).
 The comprehensive exam takes place during EDTL 6290.
 Candidates participate in a 3-semester-hour supervised practicum in a school setting.
 For full-time students, these courses would be taken in a block during spring semester.
-For part-time students, EDTL 6400 and EDTL 6100 can be taken online in the spring or summer.
+For other students, EDTL 6400 and EDTL 6100 can be taken online in the spring or summer.
 EDTL 6290 is offered in both spring and fall, but must be taken last.
 The Ohio Assessment for Educators 038 & 039 is a prerequisite for EDTL 6290.
 The courses are all available online.